When you learn English by listening, you can understand crazy things like this:

 Focus on keywords like these to grasp the most relevant parts of a conversation.
 Once you relax and make it a priority to understand the main idea, you’ll have the freedom to complete your comprehension with the details and clear the air later by asking questions.

-Tip 5: Focus on Details Later
+Tip 5: Listen for the Details

 After you’ve focused on the big picture, now look for specific details that will help you understand better.